-All students are required to secure a suitable workplace with access to a range of fitness equipment and clients whether that be simulated or real members/clients for a minimum of 30 hours of placement.
-It is also highly recommended to have access to a fitness facility in order to practice your skills from the start to the end of your course.
+All students are required to secure a suitable workplace with access to a range of equipment and resources and clients whether that be simulated or real members/clients.

 In addition, practical based module tasks throughout the course may require filming specific and/ or access to ‘simulated’ clients, therefore it is essential students are able to film tasks as specified and have access to real or simulated clients throughout the course.

 To maximise the chance of a student successfully completing their training, ALG attempts to identify any support individual learners need prior to their enrollment or commencement.
 Some of the ways to identify learning needs is to ask all prospective students to self-assess.
 So prior to enrolling please ensure i) you can meet all course requirements (listed in this course overview) ii) you nominate any learning needs they have prior to enrollment either by contacting us or on your application/enrolment forms.
 Please refer to Section A3 of the student handbook for details

 This course is entirely flexible and self-paced to accommodate for the balance of other commitments such as work or study.